Fairness for All “At-A-Glance”

 - LGBT and religious Americans increasingly find themselves in a lose-lose conflict with one another, resulting in ongoing lawsuits and endless cultural clashes.

 - There is no federal law providing basic civil rights protections to LGBT Americans across all 50 states.

-- In 29 states, LGBT Americans are at risk of being fired from their job, evicted from their home, or denied basic services because of their sexual orientation or gender identity.
+- In 29 states, LGBT Americans are at risk of being fired from their job, evicted from their home, or denied basic services because of their sexual orientation or gender identity without clear legal recourse.

 - Religious Americans are increasingly forced into protracted legal battles simply to exercise their First Amendment rights.

 - Religious charities, schools, hospitals, individuals, and businesses are in increasing jeopardy of losing core protections.

 - The Fairness for All Act amends the Civil Rights Act to add sexual orientation and gender identity as a protected class